Namur: 17th–19th centuries

-20th and 21st centuries
+20th–21st centuries

 In World War I, Namur was a major target of the German invasion of Belgium in 1914, which sought to use the Meuse valley as a route into France.
 On August 21, 1914, the Germans bombarded the town of Namur without warning.
 Several people were killed.
 Despite being billed as virtually impregnable, the citadel fell after only three days' fighting and the town was occupied by the Germans for the rest of the war.
 Namur fared little better in World War II; it was in the front lines of both the Battle of the Ardennes in 1940 and the Battle of the Bulge in 1944.
 The town suffered heavy damage in both wars.

 Namur continued to host the Belgian Army's paratroopers until their departure in 1977.

 After the creation of the Walloon Region, Namur was chosen as the seat of its executive and parliament.
 In 1986, Namur was officially declared capital of Wallonia.
 Its position as regional capital was confirmed by the Parliament of Wallonia in 2010.